bfl-itp/syllabus/planning.md

     * Spectrum of sync (w/ cohorts?) to async
 * Dan Schiffman, In person
     * Smaller assignments, open ended
-    * Nyc workshop for teachers
+    * NYC workshop for teachers
     * Clarify assignments
     * List skills that will be learned
     * Allow final projects to break out of being web-based